Stay in touch with Rachael Haley Acupuncture

 Chinese herbal medicine

-Chinese herbal medicine is used to treat conditions including digestive issues, fatigue, women’s health and fertility.
+Chinese herbal medicine is used to support conditions including digestive issues, fatigue, women’s health and fertility.
 It is often used in conjunction with acupuncture, especially for people than would otherwise need to come in for acupuncture more regularly (more than once a week).

 - usually prescribed in capsule, tablet or liquid forms